GSA/fpki-guides/_truststores/02_appl_removal_solutions.md

 - Validation of digital signatures
 - Other applications leveraging the Apple certificate store

-To mitigate any impact this change may have, agencies will have to manually retrieve the U.S. Government root CA certificate, import this certificate into agency enterprise certificate stores, and ensure that this change is propagated throughout the networks.
+To mitigate any impact this change may have, agencies will need to redistribute the U.S. Government root CA certificate (COMMON) across the enterprise.
 The root certificate is available immediately and will remain unchanged.

 {% include alert-warning.html content="All agencies are encouraged to complete this action by August 31, 2018." %}